-9.5.4.2 Capstone Project
+9.4.4.2 Capstone Project

 Students complete a capstone project that represents significant work related to the degree and specialization.
 The exact project is determined in consultation with the professor for the course.
+All capstone projects have to be within the degree student learning outcome.